Byte-Me/Catering-System/README.md

 - [ ] Check out a different search-method.
 - [ ] Search recipes in edit order.
 - [ ] Increase comment size and decrease recipelist size in edit order.
+- [ ] Recipes and portions must switch places in addOrder.

 ### Driver:
 - [ ] Make google window-size dynamic.
 (CANT FIND SOLUTION)
 - [x] Change list from jList to jTable.
 (FIXED)
-- [ ] Add tables to JTable: order_id, Name, phone, address.
-(GUI: FIXED, BACKEND: TODO)
+- [x] Add tables to JTable: order_id, Name, phone, address.

 ### Chef:
 - [ ] Create button where chef can set recipe as in progress.
 Then update button to ready for delivery.